Hero Background

 3) Low-emissions products for a healthier interior

 Paints, sealants, adhesives, and finishes can affect indoor comfort—especially right after a remodel.
 Choose lower-emitting options and plan ventilation during curing.
-For cleaning products used after the project, the EPA Safer Choice program provides a trusted way to identify products designed with safer ingredients.
+For cleaning products used after the project, the EPA Safer Choice program is a trusted way to identify products designed with safer ingredients.

 4) Reduce waste with smarter scope decisions